C3ald/Token-Project/README.md

 The api is FastAPI (An enterprise grade API)

 # Wallets
-The wallets are based off of Monero's wallet with multiple keys and one time use keys.
+The wallets are based off of Monero's wallets with a one time use key when transactions are verified.

 # Security
 Run API with SSL!!!!